merenlab/merenlab.org/data/pBI143/index.md

        w/both members ..........: 57 / {'FIN': 3, 'SWE': 36, 'USA': 16, 'ITA': 2}

-The dataframe `df` is quite a comprehensive one, as anvi'o generates an extremely rich output file to describe variants observed in metagenomes.
+The data frame `df` is quite a comprehensive one, as anvi'o generates an extremely rich output file to describe variants observed in metagenomes.
 We can take a very quick look, and go through the columns to have an idea (they scroll right):

 ```python